3.4L Sensor Locations- Comment Page 2

 If the temperature is above 50 degrees, it starts fine every time.
 This is frustrating.

-I have a 2001 pontiac grand prix runs perfectly but the has sensor has stayed on full for
+2001 pontiac grand prix runs perfectly but the has sensor has stayed on full for

 the past 2 days I've had the car and I know I've used enough fuel for it to move a little bit.